Killing of Breonna Taylor: Local and state investigation

-The Louisville Courier Journal raised questions about whether the grand jury had been allowed to decide whether charges should be pressed against Mattingly and Cosgrove or whether prosecutors decided that the officers acted in self-defense without submitting the issue to the grand jury.
+The Louisville Courier Journal raised questions about whether the grand jury had been allowed to decide whether charges should be pressed against Mattingly and Cosgrove, or whether prosecutors decided that the officers acted in self-defense without submitting the issue to the grand jury.
 Hankison's and Walker's attorneys requested the release of the grand jury transcript and related evidence.
 On September 28, a grand juror filed a court motion stating that Cameron had mischaracterized the grand-jury proceedings and was "using grand jurors as a shield to deflect accountability and responsibility" for charging decisions.
 A judge ordered the release of the grand jury proceedings' recording; Cameron's office and Hankison's attorney opposed the ruling.
 A day later, Cameron said that he did not recommend murder charges to the grand jury, but maintained that he presented "a thorough and complete case".
-While recordings of testimony and some other parts of the proceedings were released, the juror deliberations and prosecutor recommendations were not released and according to the state attorney general's office were never recorded.
+While recordings of testimony and some other parts of the proceedings were released, the juror deliberations and prosecutor recommendations were not released and, according to the state attorney general's office, were never recorded.

 On October 22, a second grand juror criticized Cameron, how the grand jury was operated, and how Cameron presented the grand jury's conclusion.
 The juror agreed with the first juror's statement, including that members of the grand jury wanted to consider other charges against the officers, including homicide charges.
 But "the panel was steered away from considering homicide charges and left in the dark about self-defense laws during deliberations."
 These statements contradict Cameron's claims that the grand jury "agreed" the officers who shot Taylor were justified in returning fire after Taylor's boyfriend shot at them.
 The first grand juror said the panel "didn't agree that certain actions were justified".

 One of the anonymous jurors said that the police "... covered it up.
 That's what the evidence that I saw [led me to conclude].
 And I felt like there should have been lots more charges on them."
 On March 3, 2022, jurors acquitted Hankison on all three counts after deliberating for three hours.

 Federal investigation

 The FBI began its own independent investigation, announced by its Louisville field office on May 21, 2020.
 After the state grand jury charges were announced, the FBI stated, "FBI Louisville continues its federal investigation into all aspects of the death of Breonna Taylor.
 This work will continue beyond the state charges announced today."

-On August 4, 2022 the Justice Department unsealed charges against three defendants with falsifying a search warrant affidavit and a fourth with two counts of deprivation of civil rights for shooting through Taylor's window and glass door.
+On August 4, 2022, the Justice Department unsealed charges against three defendants with falsifying a search warrant affidavit and a fourth with two counts of deprivation of civil rights for shooting through Taylor's window and glass door.
 As detailed by the United States Department of Justice, the investigations resulted in two grand jury indictments and one felony information.
+U.S. District Judge Charles Simpson dismissed two felony deprivation of civil rights charges on August 22, 2024.